A responsible industry

 Cooperation with public authorities and research bodies

-- The European Oxygenated Solvent Producers Association (OSPA) contributed towards the financing of a European data review published in 1995 (ECETOC report, 1995/64), as well as to the current ECETOC update which is now in the final editing stages.
-This technical report is a comprehensive review of all the known toxicological data on 35 (check) glycol ethers and glymes.
-The report brings up to date the earlier review by including all the new toxicological data, especially on the commercially important glycol ethers.
+- The European Oxygenated Solvent Producers Association’s (OSPA) Glycol Ethers product group contributed towards the financing of a European data review published in 1995 (ECETOC report, 1995/64), as well as to the subsequent update addressing the Toxicology of glycol Ethers and its Relevance to Man (ECETOC reports 2005/95 Vol I & Vol II).
+This technical report is a comprehensive review of the available toxicological data on 44 glycol ethers and glymes.

 The safety of employees using glycol ethers has continually improved over the years as knowledge of the properties of these substances has expanded.

 - This is the result of changes in the regulations and of a very high degree of involvement of the glycol ethers manufacturing industry in terms of providing information to their customers.
 Aware of the potential risks that can result from the misuse of some types of glycol ethers, the manufacturers pursue a policy of active prevention with respect to their distributors and customers.

 In accordance with the regulations, glycol ether manufacturers always provide a safety data sheet to users.